mit-orcd/orcd-docs-edit/docs/services/hosted-hardware.md

 orcd_ug_pi_[pikerb]_all

 You can make the additions here on the [WebMoira page](https://groups.mit.edu/webmoira/).
+See [Accessing Group Resources](accessing-group-resources.md) for more information.

 ### Testing and burn in
 ORCD staff maintains several testing suites to confirm that nodes are working as expected.
 We run these tests on all new hardware to confirm there are no problems before releasing the hardware for general use.